Catharine Merrill: Later years

 Following her retirement from Butler University in 1883, Merrill continued to teach literature, offering private lessons at her home.

 Death and legacy

 Merrill died at home in Indianapolis on May 30, 1900.
-Following funeral services on June 2, 1900, at Fourth Presbyterian Church, Merrill was buried at Crown Hill Cemetery in Indianapolis.

 Merrill is remembered for her rare abilities as an educator.
 Admired for her kindness, "single-mindedness and determination," she lived quietly and did not seek fame.
 Merrill's long life and career as an educator, nurse, and college professor, opened doors for other women.